 Congressional Affairs: In addition to assisting executive branch ethics officials, OGE responded to requests for assistance from other key stakeholders, including Congress.
 OGE serves as the legislative liaison on behalf of the entire executive branch ethics program.
 OGE works to build congressional understanding of the executive branch ethics program and to inform congressional oversight and revisions to ethics laws.
-Notably, OGE responded in writing to several complex inquiries from members of Congress, sent several policy letters, and provided nearly 90 telephone consultations in response to requests for technical assistance on draft legislation and on a wide variety of executive branch ethics issues.
+Notably, OGE responded in writing to several complex inquiries from members of Congress, sent several policy letters, and provided nearly 40 telephone consultations in response to requests for technical assistance on draft legislation and a wide variety of executive branch ethics issues.
 OGE provided briefings, upon request, to staffers from seven Senate committees.
-OGE also tracked 341 bills of relevance to the executive branch ethics program across the 115th Congress and 116th Congress during the fiscal year.
+During the fiscal year, OGE also tracked 186 bills of relevance to the executive branch ethics program introduced in the 116th Congress.

 Integrity Support: OGE continued to support agencies' use of Integrity, OGE's executive branchwide electronic public financial disclosure filing system.
-Use of the system expanded to approximately 19,000 filers/26,500 users using the system in fiscal year 2019 and continued to be fully adopted for filing by the highest-level executive branch officials.
-OGE continued to provide necessary help desk services and user resources, including written online tools, and live orientations and training.
+Use of the system expanded to approximately 24,000 filers/33,000 Integrity users and continued to be fully adopted for filing by the highest-level executive branch officials.
+OGE continued to provide necessary Integrity help desk services and user resources, including written online tools, and live orientations and training.

-Training: OGE provides ethics training to ethics officials across the executive branch, which is essential to ensuring uniformity in the application of ethics laws and policy.
-In fiscal year 2019, OGE offered a wide array of educational offerings to ensure that ethics officials had access to the expertise and tools needed to do their jobs.
+Training: OGE provided ethics training to ethics officials across the executive branch, which is essential to ensuring uniformity in the application of ethics laws and policy.
+In fiscal year 2020, OGE offered a wide array of educational offerings to ensure that ethics officials had access to the expertise and tools needed to do their jobs.
 The Institute for Ethics in Government (IEG) learning portal is an efficient way for agency ethics officials to obtain the educational materials that are most pertinent to their particular needs.
-OGE makes available all 124 of the video and audio recordings of its distance-learning events, as well as the informational slide decks, job aids, and reference materials created to support those events.
+Currently, OGE makes available all 156 of the video and audio recordings of its distance-learning events, as well as the informational slide decks, job aids, and reference materials created to support those events.
 OGE frequently encourages ethics officials to use these on-demand courses and materials to train their own staffs and agency employees.

-In fiscal year 2019, OGE provided four full one-day orientation sessions to new Designated Agency Ethics Officials (DAEO) and Alternate Designated Agency Ethics Officials (ADAEO) to introduce them to their roles and responsibilities as ethics program leaders and advocates.
-As a follow-on to the orientations, OGE conducted two critical in-person trainings for new DAEOs and ADAEOs, with an intensive curriculum in ethics.
-The trainings consisted of six half-day sessions covering conflicts of interest, impartiality, PAS nominee processing, seeking employment and post-employment, gifts from outside sources, travel and related benefits, and outside activities.

-Overall, OGE's training was rated as highly effective with ninety-five (95%) percent of participants surveyed reporting that they can more effectively perform their ethics job functions as a result of attending courses offered by OGE.
+In fiscal year 2020, OGE provided four orientation sessions to new Designated Agency Ethics Officials (DAEO) and Alternate Designated Agency Ethics Officials (ADAEO) to introduce them to their roles and responsibilities as ethics program leaders and advocates.
+Sixty-nine officials participated in these training sessions.
+Overall, OGE's training was rated as highly effective, with one hundred (100%) percent of participants surveyed reporting that they can more effectively perform their ethics job functions as a result of attending courses offered by OGE.